stephbu/hello_docker/README.md

 # hello_docker

-Sample application to build into a docker container
+Sample python application to build into a docker container

 Demonstrates:
 - docker build